- Philip McClure, PT, Ph.D., FAPTA, Professor and Chair

 Spring, ending in February (8 credits)

 Each student must successfully complete 34 weeks of full-time clinical experience before graduation and an integrated clinical education experience equivalent to one week of clinic time.
 The full-time clinical experience consists of eight weeks in an inpatient or outpatient setting in the second fall of the program after completion of the first didactic year.
-Upon completion of the second academic year, students begin their culminating clinical experience, referred to as an internship.
+Upon completion of the second academic year, students begin their culminating clinical experience, referred to as the terminal clinical education experience.
 This final clinical assignment, which lasts for 26 weeks, is a hybrid between traditional clinical education and the residency model of clinical training that is rich in mentoring and structured learning experiences to facilitate accelerated learning.
 Clinics affiliated with this program are among a select group with strong relationships to Arcadia’s program and the patient-centered curriculum.
 These facilities are primarily in southeastern Pennsylvania and offer a wide variety of experiences designed to foster clinical decision-making skills necessary for physical therapists in today’s healthcare environment.